code-and-effect/effective_test_bot/README.md

 # How to use this gem

-Effective TestBot provides 4 areas of support in writing minitest capybara tests.
+Effective TestBot provides 4 areas of support in writing [minitest](https://github.com/seattlerb/minitest) [capybara](https://github.com/jnicklas/capybara) tests.
 As a developer, use this gem to:

 1.)
-Enjoy a whole bunch of individual minitest assertions and capybara quality of life helper functions.
+Enjoy a whole bunch of individual assertions and quality of life helper functions.

 2.)
 Call one-liner methods to run test suites (10-50+ assertions) against a page, or use these methods to build larger tests.